NCAlgebra/UserNCNotebooks/NCSpectrahedronExtreme/NCSE Installation README.txt

 Warning: The command to call NCSpectrahedronExtreme was updated in Version 3.1.2.
 Older notebooks may need to update this command.

+Warning: The NCSpectrahedronExtreme testing and beginner notebooks may be out of date with the current version.
+These will be updated at a later date.

 A brief version history follows.
 Detailed lists of changes can be found at the end of the NCSE.m.